zjleee/Ireland-Attractions/README.md

 ### Problems occured

+*Tried following exact steps of youtube channel but still could not connect FileZilla

-* Unable to connect FileZilla, unable to continue with using FTP and migrate project files and use it from inside or outside college
+* Unable to continue with using FTP and migrate project files and use it from inside or outside college

 * Contact form results in error after submitting because it is unable to send the email to my webmail.